Ben Tennyson

-Benjamin Kirby "Ben" Tennyson, commonly known as Ben 10, is a superhero and the title character of the Ben 10 franchise.
-Created by Man of Action and produced by Cartoon Network Studios, he first appeared in the 2005 animated series Ben 10, following his journey through Ben 10: Alien Force (2008–2010), Ben 10: Ultimate Alien (2010–2012), Ben 10: Omniverse (2012–2014).
-The franchise was later rebooted in 2016, with Ben 10 (2016–2021), reimagining the character as a 10-year-old for a modern audience.
+Benjamin Kirby “Ben” Tennyson, commonly known as Ben 10, is a superhero and the titular protagonist of the Ben 10 franchise.
+Created by Man of Action and produced by Cartoon Network Studios, he first appeared in the animated series Ben 10 (2005-2008), following his journey through Ben 10: Alien Force (2008–2010), Ben 10: Ultimate Alien (2010–2012), Ben 10: Omniverse (2012–2014).
+The franchise has been rebooted twice, first in the animated series Ben 10 (2016–2021), and then in the Dynamite Comics series Ben 10 (2026), reimagining the character as a 10-year-old for a modern audience.
 Across these iterations, he matures from a reckless and adventurous child into a capable and responsible hero once he obtains the Omnitrix, a watch-like device which allows him to turn into various alien species.
+The version of Ben Tennyson presented in the first four series is identified as Ben Prime from the Prime Timeline, making him the progenitor of the entire multiverse.

-Since his debut, Ben Tennyson has become one of Cartoon Network’s most recognizable characters and has appeared in various media such as feature-length films, comic books, and video games.
-He is voiced by Tara Strong as a child and Yuri Lowenthal as a teenager throughout the franchise.
+Since his debut, Ben Tennyson has become one of Cartoon Network's most recognizable characters and has appeared in various media such as feature-length films, specials, comic books, video games, park attractions, books, game shows, plays, and attractions.
+He is voiced by Tara Strong as a child and Yuri Lowenthal as a teenager throughout the franchise, in addition to being portrayed by Graham Phillips and Ryan Kelley in their live-action versions.